AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/setup/step-2-of-3-create-a-veeva-crm-user-for-marketo-engage.md

 >
 >Make sure the email address you enter is valid.
 You will need to log in as the sync user to reset the password.

 Excellent!
 Now you have an account that Marketo Engage can use to connect to Veeva CRM.
-Let’s do it.
+Let's do it.

 >[!MORELIKETHIS]
 >